innotrade/enapso-graphdb-admin/README.md

 ## Upload a File to GraphDB

-Upload an ontology and import it into a GraphDB repository and optional context (graph) automatically if upload was successful:
+Upload an ontology and import it into GraphDB repository automatically if upload was successful. context (graph) and baseIRI paramters are optional :

 ```javascript
 graphDBEndpoint